Estimated reading time: 4 minutes

 - Energy: Private companies build and operate power generation facilities, including renewable energy plants like solar or wind farms.

-- Water and Waste Management: Private entities develop water treatment and waste management facilities under BOO contracts, ensuring efficient service delivery and environmental compliance.
+- Water and Waste Management: Private entities develop water treatment and waste management facilities under B.O.O. contracts, ensuring efficient service delivery and environmental compliance.

 - Transportation: Private entities operate toll roads, bridges, and tunnels under BOO contracts, collecting tolls as a revenue source.